238.3 Route Surveying

 - Photographs depicting the character of the site; and

-Care is exercised to insure that the valley sections, profiles, and channel change surveys do not conflict with the stream meander survey, contours, and other survey data.
+Care is exercised to ensure that the valley sections, profiles, and channel change surveys do not conflict with the stream meander survey, contours, and other survey data.

 On conventional surveys all bridge survey information is obtained in the field.
 On photogrammetric surveys all bridge survey information is obtained in the field except man-made features, stream meander, channel sections, water elevations and channel change surveys.
 Photogrammetric methods may be utilized to obtain stream crossing data.
 A contour interval of 2.0 ft. will provide adequate accuracy for hydraulic design.
 If water is present in the stream when aerial photographs are taken conventional survey methods must be used to obtain the streambed profile and portions of channel sections below the water surface.
 Prior to aerial photography, Bridge Division will determine the locations of the valley sections.
 The valley sections are to be located on suitable maps to aid in obtaining sufficient aerial photographic coverage of the location.
 Generally it is more economical to use photogrammetric methods.
 Typical channel sections, profiles, water elevations and sections under an existing structure must be acquired in the field.
 If methods of photogrammetry cannot be used, the use of GPS or a total station EDM may be used.
 All angles are turned in a clockwise direction from the backsight.
 A complete set of notes is necessary to provide a complete record of the bridge survey, and for checking if necessary.

 22.214.171.124.3 Field Notebooks